Compare Conveyancing Solicitor Quotes

 Compare quotes from regulated and reviewed conveyancing solicitors near you – Get quotes instantly!

-What do solicitors and licenced conveyancers do?
+What do solicitors and licensed conveyancers do?

 FeatureSolicitorLicensed Conveyancer

-ExpertiseOffers full legal services including family law, litigation and more.Specialises solely in property law.
+Legal expertiseOffers full legal services including family law, litigation and more.Specialises solely in property law.

-Handling complex casesIdeal for complex property cases such as if there are boundary disputes.Best for straightforward property sales and purchases.
+Complex casesIdeal for complex property cases such as if there are boundary disputes.Best for straightforward property sales and purchases.

 RegulationRegulated by the Solicitors Regulation AuthorityRegulated by the Council for Licensed Conveyancers